dukelec/duke-blog/articles/diy-silicone-sex-toy/body.md

 <img src="pic1/9.jpg" style="max-width:100%">

 This time, the boolean difference operation is not the result we want, so we need to fix it manually.
 Select the target, press the Tab key to enter edit mode, select and delete the faces in the picture:
-(For shapes that are covered and not easy to select, the Z shortcut is often used to select the Wireframe view and then make the selection.)

 <img src="pic1/10.jpg" style="max-width:100%">

-Then switch to the line selection tool, hold down Shift + Alt, and mouse left click on the target line to automatically select a full circle.
+Then switch to the edge selection tool, hold down Shift + Alt, and mouse left click on the target edge to automatically select a full circle.
 If you can only select a part of the circle, you have to use the "Merge by Distance" to fix it first.

 <img src="pic1/11.jpg" style="max-width:100%">